Vagus Nerve Girl

-In the 'Blog' tab, you'll find some of my essays and previously published articles, and maybe from time to time, a chapter from the book I'm (slowly) working on.
-In the 'Patient Tools' tab, I hope that I've curated a collection of great minds that collectively come together to help all of us become the best version of ourselves; after all, we are each a collection of not only our experiences, but the people and ideas we surround ourselves with.
-In the 'Research & Media' tab, you'll see a collection of research on bioelectronic medicine and media articles related to the work happening at the Feinstein Institutes.
+In the 'Blog' tab, you'll find some of my essays and previously published articles, and maybe from time to time, a chapter from my book.
+In 'The Tool Box' tab, I hope that I've curated a collection of great minds that collectively come together to help all of us become the best version of ourselves; after all, we are each a collection of not only our experiences, but the people and ideas we surround ourselves with.
+In the 'Research' tab, you'll see a collection of research on bioelectronic medicine.
+In 'Extra!
+Extra!', you'll find media articles about advances in bioelectronic medicine.
 If you're in a rush, 'FAQ & Disclaimer' will be your BFF.

 By the time vagus nerve stimulation reaches FDA approval, I want to ensure that patients have every resource available to them to make the best choices for their own care.
 It's an exciting era that we are watching unfold; this new revolutionary field of bioelectronic medicine is in the process of transforming healthcare as we know it.

 Buckle up, buttercups, it's going to be quite a ride.

 To be added to the Feinstein Institutes' patient database to be notified when clinical trials for bioelectronic medicine become available, email me at

 To read about more about exactly how my device works and Dr. Tracey’s own journey in creating this new field of medicine, please click here.